Español

-Most skin cancers, including Merkel cell carcinoma (MCC), are brought to a doctor’s attention because of signs or symptoms a person is having.
+Most skin cancers, including Merkel cell carcinoma (MCC), are brought to a doctor’s attention because a person has noticed a change in an area of skin.

 If you have an abnormal area that might be skin cancer, your doctor will examine it and do tests to find out if it’s cancer or some other skin problem.
-If MCC is diagnosed and there’s a chance it has spread to other parts of your body, other tests will be needed.
+If MCC is diagnosed, other tests will likely be needed as well to learn more about it, including if it has spread.

 During the physical exam, your provider will note the size, shape, color, and texture of the area(s) in question, and if it's bleeding, oozing, or crusting.
 The rest of your body will also be checked for spots that could be related to skin cancer.

-Nearby lymph nodes , which are bean-sized collections of immune system cells under the skin will also be closely checked.
-MCCs (and some other skin cancers) can spread to lymph nodes.
+Nearby lymph nodes, which are bean-sized collections of immune system cells under the skin, will also be closely checked.
+MCCs (and some other skin cancers) can sometimes spread to the lymph nodes.
 When this happens, the lymph nodes swell and might be felt as lumps under the skin.

 If you're first seen by your primary doctor and skin cancer is suspected, you may be referred to a dermatologist.
 This is a doctor who specializes in skin diseases.
 This doctor will look at the changed area more closely.

-Along with a standard physical exam, some dermatologists use a technique called dermatoscopy (also called dermoscopy, epiluminescence microscopy, or surface microscopy) to see spots on the skin more clearly.
+Along with a standard physical exam, the dermatologist might use a technique called dermoscopy (also called dermatoscopy, epiluminescence microscopy [ELM], or surface microscopy) to look at spots on the skin more clearly.
 The doctor uses a dermatoscope, which is a special magnifying lens and light source that's held near the skin.
 Sometimes a thin layer of alcohol or oil is used with this instrument.
 The doctor may take a digital photo of the spot, too.

-If the doctor thinks that a suspicious area might be MCC (or another type of skin cancer), a tiny piece of it (called a sample) will be removed and sent to a lab.
+If the doctor thinks that a suspicious area might be MCC (or another type of skin cancer), the area (or part of it) will be removed and sent to a lab.
 There, it's tested and looked at with a microscope.
 This is called a skin biopsy.

 There are different ways to do a skin biopsy.
 The doctor will choose one based on the suspected type of skin cancer, where it is on your body, its size, and other factors.
 Different methods can result in different scars, so ask your doctor about possible scarring before the biopsy is done.